videsk/frontend-junior-dev/README.md

 Boilerplate project for [Vue.js](https://vuejs.org/) and [Tailwind CSS](https://tailwindcss.com/) integration.

+This is a fork of original [repository](https://github.com/ramigs/vue-tailwind-boilerplate), thanks [ramigs](https://github.com/ramigs).
+Dependencies were updated in this repository.

 ## Commands used to generate this boilerplate

 Scaffolded project structure and development environment with command: